Mapping SCA1 regional vulnerabilities reveals neural and skeletal muscle contributions to disease

 Veröffentlicht in:JCI insight 2024-05, Vol.9 (9)

-Hauptverfasser: Duvick, Lisa, Southern, W Michael, Benzow, Kellie A, Burch, Zoe N, Handler, Hillary P, Mitchell, Jason S, Kuivinen, Hannah, Gadiparthi, Udaya, Yang, Praseuth, Soles, Alyssa, Sheeler, Carrie A, Rainwater, Orion, Serres, Shannah, Lind, Erin B, Nichols-Meade, Tessa, O'Callaghan, Brennon, Zoghbi, Huda Y, Cvetanovic, Marija, Wheeler, Vanessa C, Ervasti, James M, Koob, Michael D, Orr, Harry T
+Hauptverfasser: Duvick, Lisa, Southern, W Michael, Benzow, Kellie A, Burch, Zoe N, Handler, Hillary P, Mitchell, Jason S, Kuivinen, Hannah, Gadiparthi, Udaya, Yang, Praseuth, Soles, Alyssa, Sheeler, Carrie A, Rainwater, Orion, Serres, Shannah, Lind, Erin B, Nichols-Meade, Tessa, You, Yun, O'Callaghan, Brennon, Zoghbi, Huda Y, Cvetanovic, Marija, Wheeler, Vanessa C, Ervasti, James M, Koob, Michael D, Orr, Harry T

 Format: Artikel